 Feeling lonely can have a major impact on the way that you view yourself.
 It’s easy to think poorly of yourself when it seems like you’re all alone in the world.
 You may even feel like you’re doing something wrong, or that your loneliness is your fault somehow.
 Not only can these self-defeating thoughts further your anxiety and depression, they may also keep you from having positive interactions in the future.

-One of the most troubling effects of chronic loneliness is that it oftentimes makes you feel withdrawn and like you don’t want to make a connection with other people.
+One of the most troubling effects of chronic loneliness is that it often times makes you feel withdrawn and like you don’t want to make a connection with other people.
 This means that even if someone who is feeling lonely were to have a conversation with a friend or a family member, they may not open up like they normally would.
 It prevents them from forming the connections that they need to feel that they’re not alone.

-Because loneliness is such a common feeling, many people underestimate the negative impact that chronic loneliness can have on a person mentally and emotionally.
+Because feeling alone is such a common feeling, many people underestimate the negative impact that chronic loneliness can have on a person mentally and emotionally.
 If you think that you’re feeling lonely, don’t be afraid to reach out for help.
 It can be difficult to overcome loneliness by yourself.
 But, with the help of your friends and family, you can start taking steps toward feeling less isolated and bringing more social interaction to your life.